-Carly Englander is an emerging multidisciplinary artist from New Jersey.
-She uses performance, video, and installation to examine human connection in the contemporary world.
-Englander's work is informed by a cultural climate that grows and decays from the effects of technology, the internet, and social media.
-After spending a summer abroad working with Whitechapel Gallery in London, Englander plans to return to the UK upon graduation to pursue a graduate degree and expand her practice.
-She will receive her BFA in May 2019 from The College of New Jersey.
-Her work, shown at The College of New Jersey Art Gallery, includes her solo show, Familiarity, and a group, BFA Senior Exhibition that will open before her graduation in Spring 2019.
+Carly Englander is an emerging artist currently living and working in suburban New Jersey.
+She uses performance, video, and installation to examine human connections in the contemporary world.
+Englander's work is informed by her own personal experience and those around her.
+She received her BFA in 2019 from The College of New Jersey.
+Her work has been presented in New Brunswick, NJ and Brooklyn, New York.
+Her work, shown at The College of New Jersey Art Gallery, includes her solo show, Familiarity, and LOUD, the BFA Senior Exhibition.
+Englander has plans to complete her MFA within the coming years. .

 carly.englander [at] gmail.com